heera0410/Problem-solving/README.md

 ## Sample Input And Output

-        - Enter choice:1
+        - enter the no. of nodes:5
-        - Enter element to be inserted:1
+        - enter the element to be inserted:1
-        - Enter choice:1
-        - Enter element to be inserted:2
+        - enter the element to be inserted:2
-        - Enter choice:1
-        - Enter element to be inserted:3
+        - enter the element to be inserted:3
-        - Enter choice:1
-        - Enter element to be inserted:4
+        - enter the element to be inserted:4
-        - Enter choice:1
-        - Enter element to be inserted:5
+        - enter the element to be inserted:5
-        - Enter choice:2
-        - Inorder traversal of the tree is 1 2 3 4 5
+        Inorder traversal of the given bst

-        - Enter choice:3
-        - create Mirror image of the tree and call inorder traversal
-        - Enter choice:2
+         1
+         2
+         3
+         4
+         5
-        - Inorder traversal of the tree is 5 4 3 2 1
+        Inorder traversal of mirror tree

+        5
+        4
+        3
+        2
+        1